Los Angeles Rams vs. Seattle Seahawks NFL Week 5 Odds, Plays and Insights for October 7, 2021

 Over/under insights

-- Los Angeles has combined with its opponents to score more than 54.5 points only twice this year.
+- Los Angeles has combined with its opponents to score more than 53 points only twice this season.

-- Seattle and its opponents have combined to score more than 54.5 points in one game this season.
+- Seattle's games have gone over 53 points in just one opportunity this season.

 Rams stats and trends

-- So far this season Los Angeles has two wins against the spread.
+- Los Angeles has covered the spread on two occasions this season.

-- This season, the Rams have just one against the spread win in three games as a favorite of 2.5 points or more.

 - Los Angeles' games this year have gone over the total in four out of four opportunities.

-- When Los Angeles puts up more than 25 points, it is 2-1 against the spread and 3-0 overall.
+- Los Angeles is 2-1 against the spread and 3-0 overall in games when it records more than 25 points.

-- The Rams have four giveaways this season, while the Seahawks have four takeaways.
+- This year, the Rams have turned the ball over four times, while the Seahawks have forced four.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Seahawks.